Husky Ranch Scotland

 - Highland cows: You’ll have to drive an ATV to carryout daily routine checks, feeding & grooming young stock, help with cattle management tasks such as putting out mineral buckets, silage, moving cattle, assisting with vet checks & routine testing, Calving, tagging, castrating, de-horning, administering treatments, record keeping.

 - Chickens: Volunteers will be Feeding, watering, collecting eggs, cleaning out hen house.
+Currently all the chickens have been killed by foxes.
+They might get replaced by the time you start volunteering or perhaps at a later time.

 - Cats: Feeding the neutered rescued feral cats